geoffsmith82/Symposium2023/README.md

   - A file in [/libs/APIKEY.INC.EXAMPLE](./Libs/apikey.inc.example) shows all the available keys to enter.
 If you're not using a particular provider you don't need a key for it.

 ## Questions about code and how to set things up
   - Please feel free to raise issues about any questions you have about the code.
-I would like to improve the documentation to make it easy for everyone to use this project.
+I know there is a lot to this project and lots to setup, so I would like to improve the documentation to make it easy for everyone to use all the parts of this project.

 ## ChatGPT Prompts
 ```